stratus-ss/OCP-Virt-Metrics-Descriptions/metrics.md

-> The metrics were fed into OpenAI which ranked Severity.
-From this, the list below was all of the "SEV-1" alerts.
-These were then passed into perplexity deep research and then the descriptions were validated with my own internet searches
-{.is-info}

 | Name | Description & Example | Example Query | Severity |
 |------|----------------------|--------------|----------|
 | `active_argocd_instances_total` | Shows the number of Argo CD instances currently managed across the cluster.
 Unexpected changes may indicate issues with Argo CD operator.
 For example, if this drops to 0 when you expect active instances, it indicates Argo CD instances are not being properly tracked. | `active_argocd_instances_total == 0` | High |